-The income statement, together with the balance sheet and the cash flow statement is among the key financial statements to understand how companies perform at fundamental level.
-The income statement shows the revenues and costs for a period and whether the company runs at profit or loss (also called P&L statement).
+The income statement, together with the balance sheet and the cash flow statement is among the key financial statements to understand how companies perform at a fundamental level.
+The income statement shows the revenues and costs for a period and whether the company runs at a profit or loss (also called the P&L statement).

 Income statement explained

 When you look at your P&L, it will answer questions such as:

 - Is the organization making enough revenues to cover for its expenses?

 Let us see a real Income Statement below:

 The Income Statement or Profit and Loss is a financial statement that shows the Profit or Loss incurred by an organization in a certain period of time.
 In this example we saw the P&L for the year.

 In addition, this statement can be produced for the year, quarter, month.
 In regard to reporting purposes, instead, the P&L can be published every three or six months.

 In the above example the P&L shows the Income as positive and the costs as negative.
 There are several methods to present the P&L: